 New Britain Rock Cats 5, Portland Sea Dogs 4

 Alex Meyer made the start for the Rock Cats.
 The right-hander gave up four runs (3 earned) on seven hits and four walks in five innings.
 He struck out seven.
 Jose Gonzalez struck out two in two perfect innings.
 Bruce Pugh walked one and struck out one in a scoreless eighth inning.
 Aaron Thompson gave up a hit, but nothing more, in a scoreless ninth.

 Curt Smith signed with the Twins after a strong showing in the WBC for Team Netherlands.
 His two-run homer with two outs in the bottom of the eighth inning gave the Rock Cats a lead that they were able to hold on to.
 It was Smith’s third homer of the year.
 Josmil Pinto hit his seventh homer of the year as well.
 Dan Rohlfing went 2-2 with two walks.
 Antoan Richardson walked three times.

 Ft.
 Myers Miracle 4, Jupiter Hammerheads 5

 DJ Baxendale was terrific again on this day, but the bullpen coughed up the lead in the ninth.
-Baxendale went the first seven innings and gave up only an unearned run, reducing his ERA to 1.25.
+Baxendale went the first seven innings and gave up only an unearned run to reduce his ERA to 1.25.
 He gave up three hits, walked one and struck out one.
 Dakota Watts pitched a scoreless eighth inning.
 However, in the ninth, he gave up four singles.
 He left with the bases loaded and a one run lead.
-Corey Williams came on and gave up a double that scored the two runs to give the Hammerheads the walk-off win.
+Corey Williams came on and gave up a double that scored the two runs to give that Hammerheads the walk-off win.

 Jairo Rodriguez went 3-4 with two RBI.
 Eddie Rosario was 2-5 with his ninth double and third triple.
 Stephen Wickens was 2-5.